Kitchen Backsplash Ideas

 Classic materials, aged finishes, and casual luxury make for an inviting place to cook and gather.
-Combining the elegance of Carrara marble countertops with a charming tongue-and-groove board kitchen backsplash re-creates the friendly feel of a turn-of-the-century farmhouse.
+Combining the elegance of Carrara marble countertops with a charming tongue-and-groove board white kitchen backsplash re-creates the friendly feel of a turn-of-the-century farmhouse.
 Using an elegant material like marble in an informal way dresses down the space without losing any of its quality and beauty.

 Looking for practical kitchen backsplash ideas?
 Try one that's pretty too.
 It's difficult to discern that this kitchen was designed with five children in mind.
 Elegant cherry cabinets and sleek surfaces lend a stylish, contemporary appearance.
 Yet it all wipes clean easily, including the countertop-to-ceiling backsplash of recycled glass tiles, chosen to evoke of a sense of shimmering water to complement the playful porthole window.
 The reflective kitchen backsplash tile changes color throughout the day, giving the room further dimension.

 This stove boasts off-white quilted travertine kitchen backsplash tile that enhances the limestone countertops and warm white cabinetry.
 If you have your eye on a tile that's out of your budget, consider using it as an accent.
 Detail insets introduce a visual spark to a simple kitchen backsplash, without busting the bank.